 Ok, blah blah blah that’s the end of my corny Valentine’s day post.
 My point is, if you like to travel and you’re not finding someone where you live… maybe you should start looking, I don’t know.. half way across the world!?

 Every single one of my friends who has traveled abroad has met a guy that was so special he changed their lives for the better.
 Actually, a handful of the travel bloggers I follow also met their significant other while abroad.
+My friend Ann came to visit me then did a two-week tour in Vietnam – met a Swedish guy, fell in love, and is now living in Sweden happy as can be!
 So yeah.
 Don’t pout if you’re alone this V-day, book a plane ticket outta there, especially if it’s snowing where you are!

 In the last 5 years, Ben and I have been to probably a dozen countries together from Sri Lanka to Jordan.
 We’ve spent a month in Hawaii, done a surf camp in Bali, and walked around little English lanes.
 If you want more personal posts like this (they are rare, I know) you can check out my Ask Me Anything section.
 If you’re wondering how I managed to stay in India so long after leaving nursing, you can read how I became a travel blogger to earn a living.